 NetEase Cloud Music

-Xiami Music is one of those Chinese Music Apps that gives more emphasis on talent discover, just like NetEase Cloud music, but in a slightly different way.
-They allow this voting system, where common users can vote for their favorite artists, who are emerging musicians with great, original content.
+that gives more emphasis on talent discovery, just like NetEase Cloud music, but in a slightly different way.
+They allow this voting system, where ordinary users can vote for their favorite artists and emerging musicians with great, original content.

 Check out more on Xiami music if you are interested.
 There is a full-fledged website as well.

-One of the Chinese Music Apps that I personally enjoyed using is the TTPod player app.
+One of the Chinese Music Apps that I enjoyed using is the TTPod player app.
 The app, as the name suggests, is a music player.

 Duomi Music Player

 If you are searching for an effortless way to download millions of high-quality soundtracks, look no further than the Duomi Music Player app.
 It has a collection of over 3 million copyrighted music tracks, all free to download!

 This music player also has a unique, well-organized interface.
 It is not with interstitial ads or any such annoyance at all.
 All soundtracks are premium quality ones with high bitrate playback, so you will have a no-compromise experience with this app, provided you have a fast internet connection.